 The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max take Apple’s flagship smartphone to its next level.
-Featuring probably the best smartphone camera on the market, the latest iPhones also boast the super-fast A13 Bionic chip and excellent battery life.
+Featuring one of the best smartphone cameras on the market, the latest iPhones also boast the super-fast A13 Bionic chip and excellent battery life.

 How to use Dark Mode

 First introduced with iOS 13, Dark Mode inverts the color scheme of your iPhone 11 and the apps you use.
 Instead of appearing white, your iPhone’s backgrounds and windows will appear black or dark gray, which is much easier on the eyes.
 It may also save some of your iPhone’s battery life.

 By default, Dark Mode comes on automatically around sunset.
 However, if you want to use it during the day, you can switch it on early.
 Simply go to Settings > Display & Brightness.
 Next, tap Dark, which will activate Dark Mode and turn the Settings screen dark.

 As with the previous two iPhone generations, the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max can all be unlocked using Face ID.
 You’ll be prompted to set up Face ID when first booting up your phone, but you can also set it up by going to Settings.